Samuel J. Friedman Theatre — Guide & Seating

 Side orchestra positions are workable but worth watching — particularly for plays with tight, central staging where an angled view may feel limiting.
 In the Friedman’s reduced-capacity configuration, side orchestra is less of a compromise than at larger houses, but verifying the production’s staging notes before choosing far-side seats is still good practice.

 The Premier Circle level sits between the Orchestra and Mezzanine and functions somewhat like a front balcony in traditional terminology.
 In the Friedman’s configuration, it tends to provide a raised, clear view of the full stage with good proximity — often a more comfortable experience than equivalent pricing tiers at larger houses.
-Premier Circle is also where the Patron Program lounge access is exclusive, which matters for MTC subscribers.
+MTC currently also lists a Premier Circle lounge exclusively for members of the Patron Program.

 The least predictable positions at the Friedman — far side seats may have angle limitations depending on the production’s staging, and rear orchestra positions, while acceptable, are a lesser value than the front mezzanine at similar or lower prices.
 Checking specific production reviews for seat preferences before buying extreme-side positions is worth the few minutes it takes.